Pornography has never been more accessible.

 In contrast, pornography impacts the brain much like an addictive drug by triggering ever-increasing amounts of dopamine.
 Over time, the brain builds up a tolerance to the excess dopamine and requires either more access or more extreme content (or sometimes both) to achieve that same level of perceived pleasure.

-Research from a Neuroscience of Internet Pornography Addiction report indicates that extended exposure to pornography correlates with less activity in the brain’s reward circuit.
+Research from the Neuroscience of Internet Pornography Addiction indicates that extended exposure to pornography correlates with less activity in the brain’s reward circuit.

-“As well, dopamine is secreted at moments of sexual excitement and novelty.
-Porn scenes, filled with novel sexual "partners", fire the reward center.
-The images get reinforced, altering the user's sexual tastes.
+“Dopamine is secreted at moments of sexual excitement and novelty.
+Porn scenes, filled with novel sexual “partners”, fire the reward center.
+The images get reinforced, altering the user’s sexual tastes.”

 In short, when viewing pornography, your brain gets less pleasure while wanting more, often causing desensitization and an escalation in behavior.